+FEE REFUND POLICY

-Fee Refund Policy
+Students and their sponsors should note the Fee Refund Policy:

-Students and their sponsors should note the Fee Refund Policy.
-The cut-off for a tuition refund is the end of the second week of classes.
-Refunds for residential accommodation will be on a prorata basis.
-See Appendix for full policy details.
+- The cut-off for a tuition refund is the end of the second week of classes.
+Refunds for residential accommodation will be on a pro-rata basis.
+For more information about the fee refund policy, please take a look at the Business Manager. - Housing/Dormitory refunds will only be applicable provided the room or the house is left in a good and clean condition when vacated.